phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 \end{figure}

+## Multicategorical output

+We evaluate the results for multicategorical output using confusion matrices.
+A confusion matrix shows how many samples that should be categorized as one category are categorized as another category for every combination of categories.

 # Technical Details

 We implemented multiple software components to help us understand the data, extract the relevant parts, train the predictors and evaluate the results.